egel-lang/egel-docs/source/install.rst

 Installing the interpreter
 --------------------------
 To install the system run the `install.sh` script as root.
+On a Fedora system..

 If you don't want a system-wide install, please note that you only need the interpreter named `egel` and all files in the `include` directory